facebook/lexical/packages/lexical-website-new/docs/concepts/extending-nodes.md

 There is only ever a single `RootNode` in an `EditorState` and it is always at the top and it represents the `contenteditable` itself.
 This means that the `RootNode` does not have a parent or siblings and also.

+- To get the text content of the entire editor, you should use `rootNode.getTextContent()`.
-To avoid selection issues, Lexical forbids insertion of text nodes directly into a `RootNode`.
+- To avoid selection issues, Lexical forbids insertion of text nodes directly into a `RootNode`.

 ### `LineBreakNode`